kenjennings/Atari-Breakout76/README06GameScreen.md

 - 5 SCORES_LINE (number "segments" drawn for player scores.)
 - 8 BRICKS_LINE (rows of bricks displayed on screen)

-Total screen memory needed is 1 line * 8 bytes plus 32 lines * 16 bytes which is 520 bytes.
+Total screen memory needed is 1 line * 8 bytes, plus 32 lines * 16 bytes which is 520 bytes.

 Creating this display on typical computers of the 8-bit era would require dedicating a contiguous block of memory providing the bitmap display on every display line.
 Assuming a system had the same kind of resolution/color as the Atari graphics Modes the display requires 16 bytes times 208 scan lines, 3,328 bytes.
 More likely 20 bytes per line, or 4,160 bytes for the full screen.